Celebrating and Reflecting on Juneteenth

 Juneteenth, also known as Emancipation Day for Black Americans, is an annual holiday observing the end of slavery in the United States.
 On June 19, 1865, enslaved Black people in Texas learned that slavery had been abolished in the Emancipation Proclamation--which was made January 1, 1863.
 It took nearly two-and-a-half years for the message of the end of slavery to reach and be enforced throughout the United States.
 White people who enslaved Black people in the American South--the Confederacy, during the Civil War--carried on enslaving Black people and forcing them to work after the Emancipation Proclamation, as well as for several months following the official end of the Civil War.
 Thus, as the National Museum of African American History and Culture states, “Juneteenth marks our country’s second independence day.”

 We also have ways to read, watch, listen, and discuss this month, such as the Zoom into the Movies discussion of Miss Juneteenth, which was included in our Black Joy on Screen movie list.
-Take a look at our reading lists for adults:
+Take a look at our reading and watching lists:

 For more background on Juneteenth, read The Historical Legacy of Juneteenth from the National Museum of African American History and Culture and Growing Up with Juneteenth by Annette Gordon-Reed for The New Yorker.
 Or watch This Is Why Juneteenth Is Important for America by The Root.